Quaint Town-Big Heart

 Mt.
 Pulaski is a place where the sense of community is immense, where the air is fresh, where the wide-open skies are strewed with stars, and where the mid-western sunrises and sunsets are awe-inspiring.

 Life in Mt.
 Pulaski also offers an array of larger businesses that employ many of our residents and residents from surrounding towns.
-Whether it is keeping loved ones cared for at Vonderlieth Nursing Home, making parts for Mitsubishi at Inland Tool, servicing tractors for AHW, or delivering furniture for Stahls Furniture, Mt.
+Whether it is keeping loved ones cared for at Vonderlieth Nursing Home, providing stamping services at Inland Tool, servicing tractors for AHW, or delivering furniture for Stahls Furniture, Mt.
 Pulaski is centrally located with various opportunities.

 Much activity around town is attributed to the sports, music, and arts programs at Mt.
 Pulaski High School, the Mt.
 Pulaski Elementary School, and Zion Lutheran School.
 Mt.
 Pulaski is well-known for many of the academic and extracurricular teams advancing to state competitions.
 The success of these teams is celebrated around the community square with the assistance of a police escort and firetrucks.
 It is not uncommon to hear and see these celebrations.
 Proud parents and cheering fans litter the square streets to applaud the school bus full of excited kids on their accomplishment.
 The tradition is to travel a few laps around the town square before stopping at one of the local restaurants for a celebratory dinner.